-Dr. Paul Carruthers is a scientist who designed a perfume for a company, then sold off his shares.
-This cosmetics company made his partners a fortune.
-Carruthers, out of a misplaced sense of revenge, decides to experiment on a bat to make it large and ravenous.
-He then conditions it to kill anybody wearing a perfume he designed and gave to his enemies as a seeming gift.
+Dr. Paul Carruthers is a chemist who designed a perfume for a cosmetics company.
+Said perfume then wound up making his partners a fortune, while Carruthers—who'd sold off his partnership stake in the company—was left with nothing but a relatively paltry $5,000 bonus.
+Out of a misplaced sense of revenge, Carruthers decides to experiment on a bat to make it large and ravenous.
+He then trains it to kill anybody wearing an aftershave he designed and gave to his perceived enemies as a "gift".

 This film contains examples of:

 - Antagonist Title: Referring to the nickname the press gives the giant bats.

 - Bat Out of Hell: Dr. Carruthers has a giant bat he uses to kill his enemies.

 - Big Bad: Dr. Paul Carruthers, master of the Devil Bat.

 - Honest Corporate Executive: Despite Carruthers' claims, Heath and Morton are perfect to honest, having given him the option of joining the company or selling off the stocks.
 Even after Carruthers chose the latter, they gave him a check for $5,000—equivalent to $87,000 today—as a show of gratitude.